Here is a list of the most frequently asked questions I receive. If you have a question that can’t be answered here please contact me.

 Travel Guide to Erissos (north)

-Keep checking my website for added tours, unique local experiences and new guides.
+Keep checking my website for added tours, unique local experiences and new guides or just send me your hobbies and needs to create for you a personal itinerary!

 Kefalonia has a very safe and friendly environment, children especially are welcomed everywhere!
-Normal precautions should be taken, particular in reference to swimming and hitch hiking.
-Have a look at how Emily found it, traveling solo on her scooter.
+We still leave our cars and houses unlocked and I have never heard of any bad incidents during my stay here.
+Normal precautions should be taken, particularly in reference to swimming and hitchhiking.
+Have a look at how Emily found it, travelling solo on her scooter.

-Many of the islanders speak fluent English, especially those who work in the tourist areas.
-Some of the older residents may not speak English but will try to talk to you anyway!
-Don't be afraid, and if you can learn some simple greetings in Greek before you arrived it is always welcomed.
+Most of the islanders speak fluent English, especially those who work in tourist areas.
+Some of the older residents may not speak English very well but will try to talk to you anyway!
+Feel free to ask questions and there will be always someone available to answer, and if you can learn some simple greetings in Greek before you arrived it is always welcome.
 Other languages wildly spoken here include Italian.

 Have you ever wondered why Kefalonia has so many modern buildings?
 Well, Greece is amongst the most earthquake prone countries in Europe, and since Kefalonia lies just to the east of a major tectonic fault (European and Aegean plates) it experiences many of them.

 Any visitor to our beautiful island has no doubt heard about the devastating earthquake that rocked Kefalonia in 1953.
-The majority of the island suffered irreparable damage to its buildings, and whole areas were destroyed effecting home and work life.
-For example the sea mills at Katovothres became redundant as the ground was raised by approximately 60cm at the southern tip of the island.
+The majority of the island suffered irreparable damage to its buildings, and whole areas were destroyed affecting home and work life.
+For example, the sea mills at Katovothres became redundant as the ground was raised by approximately 60cm at the southern tip of the island.

-The phrase “pre-earthquake” is frequently used to describe areas that retain the Venetian style traditional stone buildings, such as the village of Fiskardo.
-You can also see many ghosts of pre-earthquake architecture around the island - in some areas substantial remains exist giving the visitor a glimpse into the past.
+The phrase “pre-earthquake” is frequently used to describe areas that retain the Venetian style traditional stone buildings, such as the village of Fiskardo and Assos.
+You can also see many ghosts of pre-earthquake architecture around the island – in some areas substantial remains exist giving the visitor a glimpse into the past.

 You can be assured that all modern building work carried out is legally bound to adhere to strict guidelines to withstand major seismic activity – all buildings must have concrete foundations and be reinforced with steelwork in their structures.

-The majority of accommodation offered on Kefalonia will provide free WiFi access with your stay.
-Cafes, bars, restaurants and tavernas usually offer free access to but make sure to buy something from them.
-Some areas have poor access due to mountainous terrain and you should expect a slower connection that what you are used to!
+The majority of the accommodation offered in Kefalonia will provide free WiFi access with your stay.
+Cafes, bars, restaurants and tavernas usually offer free access but make sure to buy something from them.
+Some areas have poor access due to mountainous terrain and you should expect a slower connection than what you are used to!
+Still the last few years the networks have been updated and the speeds have raised but we cannot say that it is always stable and can be expected everywhere.
+A cellular network is always a good alternative and there is coverage in most areas but not everywhere so when hiking or driving through the mountains be prepared to lose the signal from time to time.

 Shopping & Services